 A request for information from a health record has to be made with the appropriate data controller, this will be your GP or relevant hospital trust where you were treated.

 NHS England is only the data controller of GP health records where an individual is currently not registered with a GP or is deceased.
-For access to GP health records in these circumstances please use this GP list to direct the request to the appropriate service.
+These records are held by Primary Care Support England (PCSE) on behalf of NHS England.
+For access to GP health records in these circumstances please visit the PCSE website.

 For all other personal information held by NHS England, requests should be sent to the Customer Contact Centre.